-- Interviews can be a very intimidating task if you are unprepared. - Preparation and practice are key ingredients to a successful interview! - You must be able to talk about yourself with confidence. - Exploring and understanding your personality and work outlook allows you to answer interview questions as effectively as possible.

-- It is vital to understand your attributes and personality so that you can convey those positive qualities to an interviewer. - A worksheet is provided to help you identify different aspects of your character (see the next page).
+- Interviews can be a very intimidating task if you are unprepared. - Preparation and practice are key ingredients to a successful interview! - You must be able to talk about yourself with confidence. - Exploring and understanding your personality and work outlook allows you to answer interview questions as effectively as possible. - It is vital to understand your attributes and personality so that you can convey those positive qualities to an interviewer. - A worksheet is provided in order to help identify different aspects of your character (see page 39).
 When answering the questions be sure to also analyze the information on your resume, and ask others who know you well.